 The examples given so far mainly pertain to protecting the cell or species and keeping the genome uncorrupted.
-But sometimes, in new situations, new genetic programming is needed.
-And there is plenty of evidence that programs can be optimized to suit changed conditions.
+But sometimes, in new situations, genetic changes are needed.
+There is plenty of evidence that programs can be optimized to suit changed conditions.
 A familiar example is the color vision of coelacanths, living 200 meters underwater where only dim blue light is available.
 In each of two color-receptors, only two amino acids are changed from the orthologous receptors in species living in brighter light.
 Each of these changes could be accomplished by one nucleotide substitution, not forbiddingly unlikely.
 Examples of similar optimization are everywhere in the tree of life.

 Of course, random nucleotide substitutions are usually harmful and sometimes fatal.
 Therefore, it would be better if the tinkering were minimized until a need arises.
 There is programming to effect this.
 The phenomenon is called "adaptive mutation."
 By one account, ...the newly identified mutases, present in all cells, produce mutations only when a genetic or metabolic stress triggers their induction and activation.
 (2.6)

 It would also help if the mutations were focussed on the appropriate nucleotides only, the ones needing to change.
 Indeed, "directed mutation" often confines the point mutations to positions where they may be useful.
 Among prokaryotes,

 diversity-generating retroelements (DGRs) use mutagenic reverse transcription and retrohoming to generate myriad variants of a target gene. ...Crucially, the reverse transcriptase (RT) used is error-prone at template adenine bases, but has high fidelity at other template bases....
 Massive and low-risk protein diversification offers clear advantages to any organism.
 (4.5)